UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

 For readers familar with SQL, the `from()` , `range()` and `filter` are usually used together in this format to do the same thing as a `SELECT <fields> FROM <database.table> WHERE <some criteria>`

-The 'bucket' refers to the database (in Influx 1.x you have databases and retention policies, in InfluxDB 2.x you have Buckets that representation a combination of those two things).
-In our case there is only a default retention policy for our database so we don't need to specify a specific rentenion policy.
+The 'bucket' refers to the database (in Influx 1.x you have databases and retention policies, in InfluxDB 2.x you have Buckets that represent a combination of those two things).
+In our case, there is only a default retention policy for our database so we don't need to specify a specific retention policy.

 The specific Flux functions are best read about in the official documentation but it is worth pointing out two Grafana dashboard variables that are being used in the query: `$range` and `$userSite`.
 The first is a "global" variable in Grafana that simply points at the selected date range on the dashboard.
 The `$userSite` is a variable that has been defined for the dashboard and points to a dropdown list for selecting a building.
-More on Grafana Dashboard variables can be read [here](https://grafana.com/docs/grafana/latest/variables/templates-and-variables/)
+More on Grafana Dashboard variables can be read [here](https://grafana.com/docs/grafana/latest/variables/templates-and-variables/).

 The `=~` expression tells the filter to only select things that match the Regular Expression (RegEx) on the right.
-In this case it is only matching values that may or may not start with a negative symbol and then have one or more digits and possibly a decimal point.
+In this case, it is only matching values that may or may not start with a negative symbol and then have one or more digits and possibly a decimal point.
 Basically, every possible numeric value.

 #### -step 2.
 ```